oldfashionedrobot/angular_on_rails/README.md

 ```

 #### Client Routes
-We have our controller and view set up, but we still need to tell Rails to render them.
+We have our controller and view set up, but we still need to tell Rails to route to them.
 Add the following lines to the `config/routes.rb` file just before the `end`:
 ```ruby
 root to: 'client#index'
 get '*path', to: 'client#index'
 ```
 The `root to:` line sends the base url `localhost:3000` to the `app/views/client/index.html.erb` HTML file we just made.
 The `get '*path'` line sends any other routes that don't match anything to the same file.
-Basically, those would be routes that we didn't tell Rails how to handle, so we want to send it to the front end and let Angular handle it.
+Basically, those would be routes that we didn't tell Rails how to handle, so we want to send it to the front end and let Angular handle them.

 If you load `localhost:3000` in your browser now, (might need to restart your server) you should see the new view we just made.